 Ray Allen: Always Ready

-When you look at great shooters like Ray Allen who has a very quick release, his success can be largely attributed to being down and ready.
-Whether he is coming off a down screen or spotting up in the corner for a three, he is always down ready to shoot the ball.
+When you look at great shooters in basketball like Ray Allen, who has a very quick release, his success can be largely attributed to being down and ready.
+Whether he is coming off a down screen or spotting up in the corner for a three, he is always down ready to shoot the basketball.

 Why is it so important to be down ready?
 Let’s look at some of the positives of being in a down ready position:

 - Being down ready not only allows you to shoot a higher percentage, but it also allows you to get your shot off quicker.

 - When you practice being down ready on the catch, you will establish the same kind of reps when you shoot.
 This is important because if you have practiced your shot the same way repeatedly, you will shoot a much higher percentage when it comes time to shoot in the game.

 - Being down ready avoids telegraphing to defenders that a shot is about to be taken as the player guarding you always sees an offensive player in a ready to shoot/ready to move stance.